tandcsurf/jekyll-now/_posts/2017-10-3-Dealing-With-A-Big-New-Scary-Codebase.md

 ![](/images/liquidvotelocalhost.png)

-So the immediate concern has something to do with the localhost ports the dev server is trying to connect to.
+The immediate concern has something to do with the localhost ports the dev server is trying to connect to.
 Let's do a projectwide search in atom to see where references to 1776 and 2018 are lurking:

 <pre><code>
 const plugins = [